-Any Day Spent Fishing is a Good Day!
-Plan ahead of your next family fishing vacation to make sure you get access to all of the fish you're looking for.
-Get insight into the best time of the year to visit depending on the fishing season and where you plan on fishing, whether it be inshore, offshore, or nearshore.
-Fishing in Gulf Shores & Orange Beach won't disappoint, as you get access to a variety of different fish from king mackerels and Spanish mackerels to red snappers and groupers, depending on the season.
+Any day spent fishing is a good day!
+Plan ahead for your next family fishing vacation to make sure you get access to all of the fish you're looking for.
+Get insight into the best time of the year to visit depending on the fishing season and where you plan on fishing, whether inshore, offshore, or nearshore.
+Fishing along Alabama's Beaches won't disappoint, as you get access to various fish, from king mackerels and Spanish mackerels to red snappers and groupers, depending on the season.
 Several area restaurants will complete your Gulf Coast fishing experience by preparing your fresh catch for you.
 It just doesn't get any fresher than that!

 Don't forget to make things easier on yourself by booking a fishing charter and get access to local experts and captains to ensure your catch is plentiful when you visit.

-We anticipate the recreational harvest of greater amberjack in federal and Alabama state waters will open for May and close on June 1.
-The season will reopen on August 1 and remain open until August 25, 2023.
+The recreational harvest of greater amberjack in federal and Alabama state waters will open on August 1 and is expected to close at the end of August.
 The bag limit for greater amberjack is one per person.

 From pier fishing at the Gulf State Park Pier to spending the day at Little Lagoon, there is somewhere for both novice and experienced anglers to cast their line.
 Details may be found on the Alabama Department of Conservation and Natural Resources website.